 As a processor, we process data on behalf of our customers.
 We expect that some of our customers will require us to enter into a data processing addendum (“DPA”), per Article 28 of GDPR.

-Sigma uses several subprocessors, but the majority of our obligations hinge on our primary subprocessor: Google Cloud Platform.
-Read more about Google Cloud Platform’s commitment to GDPR here.
+Sigma uses several subprocessors, but the majority of our obligations hinge on our primary subprocessors: Google Cloud Platform and Amazon Web Services.
+Read more about Google Cloud Platform’s commitment to GDPR here and AWS’ GDPR compliance here.
 And for a full list of our subprocessors, click here.

 California Consumer Privacy Act ( CCPA )